 The cabin is completely off-grid.
 No electric.
 There is an outhouse with a floor that feels like it could cave in at any second.
 No water other than what can be pumped via a hand pump from the pond.

-The cabin is only accessible via row boat from the neighbors property.
-It is about an 8 minute row (300 yards) from the neighbors shoreline to the cabin.
-There are no roads to the cabin.
+The cabin was only accessible via row boat from the neighbors property until we added a driveway.
+It is about an 10 minute row (300 yards) from the neighbors shoreline to the cabin.
+There is now a driveway, almost 1 mile long, that leads to the marsh that you must cross to get to the cabin.
+It is 180 feet across the marsh and another 360 feet to the cabin.
+Not the easiest access but better than nothing.

-The property has about 2,600 feet of shoreline on the pond.
+The property has about 2,600 feet (over 1/2 mile) of shoreline on the pond.
 There are 2 small islands close to shore that I believe are also on the property.
 I have not attempted to go on those islands.